Who are we?

 - Laurent Chemla is the founder of GANDI, a domain name registrar and cloud hosting company.
 He was also one of the pioneers in the defence of digital freedoms and today runs a couple of projects to increase user independence.

 - Lionel Maurel, curator of the Library of Contemporary International Documentation (BDIC) and co-founder of the Savoirs Com1 initiative.

 - Yoann Spicher, formerly member of the operational team as campaign manager, currently PhD student at Paris VIII doing a thesis on the politicisation of the technical issues in the digital age.

 - Benjamin Sonntag, treasurer of the association, engineer, CEO of a Linux hosting and Internet operator company, and free software developer.

-- Félix Tréguer, secretary of the association, doctoral student specialised the issues of freedom of expression online.
+- Félix Tréguer, secretary of the association, researcher in law and political sciences, PhD candidate, specialised the issues of freedom of expression and surveillance.

 - Jérémie Zimmermann, formerly full-time spokesperson for the association, and engineer consultant specialized in co-operative free/libre technology.

 Although Gérald Sédrati-Dinet was a founding member of La Quadrature du Net, he did not wish to take part on this Council.